Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Keypoint-Guided Optimal Transport by Relation Preservation

-We now extend the above KPG-RL model to the more practical partial OT setting that only partial mass is transported.
-To do this, we first apply the above mask-based constraint of transport plan to the partial OT model in Eq.~\eqref{eq:pot}.
+To develop the keypoint-guided partial transport model, we first apply the above mask-based constraint of transport plan to the partial OT model in Eq.~\eqref{eq:pot}.
 We then add more constraints to enforce that all the mass of keypoints is transported to preserve the matching of keypoints.
-Finally, we define the \textbf{partial-KPG-RL} model as
+Finally, we define the \textbf{partial KPG-RL} model as

-where $\Pi^{s}(\bm{p},\bm{q};M) = \{ \pi \in \mathbb{R}^{m\times n}_+ \vert (M\odot\pi) \mathbbm{1}_{n} \leqslant \bm{p}, (M\odot\pi)^{\top} \mathbbm{1}_{m} \leqslant \bm{q}, \mathbbm{1}_{m}^{\top}(M\odot\pi) \mathbbm{1}_{n} = s; (M\odot\pi)_{i,:}\mathbbm{1}_n = p_i, \forall i \in \mathcal{I}; \mathbbm{1}^{\top}_m(M\odot\pi)_{:,j} = q_j, \forall j \in \mathcal{J}\}.$
+where $\Pi^{s}(\bm{p},\bm{q};M) = \{ \pi \in \mathbb{R}^{m\times n}_+ \vert (M\odot\pi) \mathbbm{1}_{n} \leqslant \bm{p}, (M\odot\pi)^{\top} \mathbbm{1}_{m} \leqslant \bm{q}, \mathbbm{1}_{m}^{\top}(M\odot\pi) \mathbbm{1}_{n} = s; (M\odot\pi)_{i,:}\mathbbm{1}_n = p_i, \forall i \in \mathcal{I}; \mathbbm{1}^{\top}_m(M\odot\pi)_{:,j} = q_j, \forall j \in \mathcal{J}; {(\mathbbm{1}_{m\times n}-M)\odot\pi=0}\}.$

-\citet{chapel2020partial} propose a compelling method to solve the original partial OT problem in Eq.~\eqref{eq:pot} by transforming the partial OT problem into an OT-like problem.
+\citet{chapel2020partial} propose a compelling method to solve the original partial OT problem in Eq.~\eqref{eq:pot} by transforming the partial OT problem into a KP-like problem.
 Inspired by ~\cite{chapel2020partial}, we add a dummy point with mass $\Vert\bm{q}\Vert_1-s$ for source domain (the left black circle in Fig.~\ref{fig:partial_pkg}) and a dummy point with mass $\Vert\bm{p}\Vert_1-s$ for target domain (the right black circle in Fig.~\ref{fig:partial_pkg}).
 We denote $\bar{\bm{p}} = (\bm{p}^{\top},\Vert\bm{q}\Vert_1-s)^{\top}$ and $\bar{\bm{q}} = (\bm{q}^{\top},\Vert\bm{p}\Vert_1-s)^{\top}$.
 As illustrated in Fig.~\ref{fig:partial_pkg}, we aim to design the extended guiding matrix $\bar{G}$ and extended mask matrix $\bar{M}$ such that performing KPG-RL between $\bar{\bm{p}}$ and $\bar{\bm{q}}$ will transport $\Vert\bm{p}\Vert_1-s$ mass from source real data points to the target dummy point and transport $\Vert\bm{q}\Vert_1-s$ mass from source dummy point to target real data points.
 As a sequence, only $s$ mass of source and target real data points are matched.
 Meanwhile, the keypoints should not be matched to the dummy points because they are annotated data to guide the matching.
 To do this, we extend $G, M$ by

 where $A>0$ and $\xi$ are two fixed scalars, and $ \bm{a}\in \mathbb{R}^m, \bm{b}\in \mathbb{R}^n$.
 The element $a_i$ of $\bm{a}$ is 0 if $i\in \mathcal{I}$, otherwise 1.
 The element $b_j$ of $\bm{b}$ is 0 if $j\in \mathcal{J}$, and 1 otherwise.
 By the following theorem, solving the optimal transport plan of problem~\eqref{eq:partial_kpp_main} boils down to solving the problem $\mbox{min}_{\bar{\pi} \in \Pi(\bar{\bm{p}},\bar{\bm{q}};\bar{M})} \langle \bar{M}\odot\bar{\pi} , \bar{G} \rangle_F$.